 - Ages 40-49: Average 401(k) balance: $106,200.
 Median 401(k) balance: $36,900.

 - Ages 50-59: Average 401(k) balance: $179,100.
 Median 401(k) balance: $62,700.

 - Ages 60-69: Average 401(k) balance: $198,600.
 Median 401(k) balance: $63,000.

 Pretty low sounding, yeah?
 Especially for those later years?
-Though I guess these #’s only highlight ONE fraction of our financial picture (401(k)s), and not supplemental vehicles like IRAs or cash, bonds, CDs, brokerage accounts, real estate, baseball card collections, or even bitcoin ;)
+Though I guess these #’s for the average 401K balance by age only highlight ONE fraction of our financial picture (401(k)s), and not supplemental vehicles like IRAs or cash, bonds, CDs, brokerage accounts, real estate, baseball card collections, or even bitcoin ;)

 So I’ll stay positive here and just assume everyone’s Stealth Wealth game is going strong behind the scenes, haha… It’s certainly possible, right?!

 Here were some other interesting clips from the article: